Many-body post-processing of density functional calculations using the variational quantum eigensolver for Bader charge analysis: Variational quantum eigensolver

 \section{Variational quantum eigensolver}

-The VQE \cite{Peruzzo2014AVariational} is a hybrid quantum-classical algorithm that utilizes a quantum computer to prepare a parameterized quantum state which is classically optimized with regard to its energy w.r.t to a Hamiltonian.
+The VQE \cite{Peruzzo2014AVariational} is a hybrid quantum-classical algorithm that utilizes a quantum computer to prepare a parameterized quantum state which is classically optimized with regard to its energy given a Hamiltonian.
 The state preparation is implemented as a unitary operation, often called ansatz, acting on qubits of the quantum computer.
 We use a VQE to find the ground state of the Hamiltonian defined in Eq.~\eqref{eq:hamiltonian-many-body-frozen-core}.

-We use the VQE in combination with a particle-number preserving UCCSD ansatz \cite{Bartlett1989Alternative, Taube2006New} to prepare a parameterized quantum state.
+We use the VQE in combination with a particle-number preserving unitary coupled cluster with single and double excitations (UCCSD) ansatz \cite{Bartlett1989Alternative, Taube2006New} to prepare a parameterized quantum state.
 The UCCSD ansatz $\hat U(\bm{\theta})$ is composed of fermionic single excitations

 and fermionic double excitations

 A first-order Trotter-Suzuki \cite{Trotter1959OnTheProduct, Suzuki1976Generalized} decomposition yields